kbss-cvut/otm-benchmark/README.md

 ### Result Processing

 The `scripts` folder contains a couple of scripts used to process the resulting data files.
+It also contains `howto.md` with instructions on how to process the results with R.

 * `transform_performance.py` - a Python script used to consolidate raw execution results for each library into one CSV file, suitable for processing in R.
-  The following R scripts expect datasets generated using `transform_performance.py`.
-* `otm-benchmark-boxplot.R` - generates boxplots visualizing the results for one heap size
+* `otm-benchmark-boxplot.R` - generates box-plots visualizing the results for one heap size
 * `otm-benchmark-scalability.R` - generates scalability line plots for all operations and all supported heap sizes
-* `otm-benchmark-stats.R` - generates basic statistics - mean execution time, standard deviation and the 95% confidence
+* `otm-benchmark-stats.R` - generates basic statistics: mean execution time, standard deviation and the 95% confidence interval
-  interval

 ## References